ellennickles/xphoto-s24/week8/README.md

   - Construct a 3D still life in AR from photographic material.
   - Pick a theme for the still life objects and focus on one [element of photography](https://github.com/ellennickles/xphoto-s24/blob/main/resources/photograph-elements.md).
-  - Photograph this still life through your AR app in at least **two** different
+  - Photograph this still life through your AR app.
+Be intentional about the setting.
-    environments: inside and outside.
-- OR Experiment 2: Portrait
+- Experiment 2: Portrait
-  - Create a 3D face mask in AR from photographic material to shoot a portrait.
+  - Photograph a portrait of yourself or someone else through your AR app.
+  - Include AR assets created from photographic material.
+Will your AR assets be additive (constructive) or masking (destructive)?
+Or both?
-  - Consider the  personal and cultural significance of masks for ritual and to explore identity, hide, entertain, frighten, etc.
+  - For a constructive approach, is anything being amplified, enhanced, duplicated?
+For a mask, perhaps consider the  personal and cultural significance of masks for ritual and to explore identity, hide, entertain, frighten, etc. Just some ideas to get you started.
   - Maybe switch the anchor type to a vertical surface in the object's Properties in Adobe Aero? (see related video above)
-  - Photograph the portrait through your AR app in at least **two** different environments.
 - As always, reflect on your process.
 - Submit everything on [Brightspace](https://brightspace.nyu.edu/d2l/home/344680).